visar/exercism-scala/space-age/README.md

 # Space Age

+Welcome to Space Age on Exercism's Scala Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Given an age in seconds, calculate how old someone would be on:

    - Mercury: orbital period 0.2408467 Earth years